zhuyizheng/FLSim/README.md

 # A Fork of FLSim that simulates attacks and defenses in Federated Learning

-This is a fork of [FLSIM](https://github.com/facebookresearch/FLSim).
-It implements various attacks and defenses in Federated Learning.
+This is a fork of [FLSim](https://github.com/facebookresearch/FLSim).
+The orgininal FLSim simulats Federated Learning on a single machine.
+This fork implements various attacks and defenses.
 Experiments can be run with

 ```python attack_defense_experiments/run_exp.py [PARAMETERS]```